What are healthy carbohydrates for a diabetic?

 Did you just say avoid all grains?

 The American Diabetes Association 2017 Standards of Medical Care in Diabetes, state that: “whole-grain consumption is not associated with improvements in glycemic control in type 2 diabetes.”
 Or in other words, it does not help you regulate blood sugar and A1c – that's what the research clearly shows.
+There is no evidence to suggest whole grains benefit blood sugar in any way, quite simply because they are a high carb food.
+And hopefully by now you are beginning to understand their strong influence on your numbers.

 Sure, it's an adjustment.
 But you certainly won't starve.